wp-plugins/tiny-compress-images/readme.txt

 Make your website faster by compressing your JPEG and PNG images.

 This plugin automatically optimizes your images by integrating with the popular image compression services TinyJPG and TinyPNG.

+= Features =

+* Compress all sizes.
+* Multisite support.
+* Bulk compress: compress your complete library with one click.
+* See your usage directly from the Media settings.
+* Detects automatically if an image should be recompressed.

 = How does it work? =